 Most patients will need help beyond what family and friends can provide.
 Home health workers can bridge that gap.
-These include physical and occupational therapists, home health aides and nurses.
+Often these include physical therapists, but may also include occupation therapists, nurses and home health aides.
 Home health workers help you walk, regain strength and complete daily living tasks.
 They also monitor your condition and safety.

-You are a candidate for returning home (with the help of home health) if you can:
+You're a candidate for returning home (with the help of home health) if you can: